-This delicious Toasted Coconut Almond Hot Cocoa is made with real chocolate, cream of coconut, and almond milk, and garnished with all the goodness of an old favorite candy bar – it’s a wonderfully satisfying way to warm up this winter!
+This delicious almond milk hot cocoa is made with real chocolate and cream of coconut, and is garnished with all the goodness of an old favorite candy bar – it’s a wonderfully satisfying way to warm up this winter!

 Yesterday was freaking cold.